blackhorse-one/stomp_dart_client/README.md

 ```

 ## StompConfig
-This table shows all available options in `the StompConfig`
+This table shows all available options in `StompConfig`

 | Option                                       | Description                                                                                                |
 |----------------------------------------------|------------------------------------------------------------------------------------------------------------|
 | url: String                                  | The url of the server you want connect to (required)                                                       |